makzan/beginning-jquery-site/index.md

 There will be around 10 emails in total for the course.
 You’ll receive email for new lecture automatically once a week.
 If you finish your lecture and would like to read the next one, you may simply click the “Send me next lecture” button to learn more on the next email.

+## What you will learn

+Through out the course, you will learn:

+- How jQuery makes use of powerful selector patters to let us apply command to specific DOM elements.
+- The power of class toggling combining with CSS class definitions.
+- Handle different events to create interactive web pages.
+- Query Internet resources by using it’s very handy `getJSON` method.
+- Use plugins to enhance our web pages in elegant way.
+- Build tab panels by using basic jQuery show/hide, which is very useful and common action.
+- Build a image slideshow that allow animation in different themes.
+- Build a simple todo-list that manipulate DOM elements with every thing we learned in this course.
+- Finally we’ll create own own plugins to let us reuse and share our own jQuery work.

 <a href="https://gum.co/jquery101" class='button'>Check and buy the course.</a>